brsc2909/PIGate/README.md

 # PIGate

- - extremely simple interface for opening and closing a electronic gate using the rasberry pi with expressjs and nodejs
+ - extremely simple interface for opening and closing a electronic gate using the rasberry pi with expressjs and nodejs. this can be used with basically anything that needs a basic on/off switch over web, garage door/lights/electronic door lock Etc. for most cases you will need a basic knowledge of programming and linux to get this up and running for your application.

 ## Getting Started
 ### prerequisites
 * npm
   `sudo apt-get install npm`

 * mongodb
-	details for installing and setting up can be found at the [mongodb website](https://docs.mongodb.com/manual/installation/)
+	details for installing and setting up can be found at the [mongodb website](https://docs.mongodb.com/manual/installation/), the schema to be used is also included.

 #### optional